George F. Kennan: Second Soviet posting

-The "Long Telegram"
+"Long Telegram"

 In Moscow, Kennan again felt that his opinions were being ignored by President Truman and policymakers in Washington.
 Kennan tried repeatedly to persuade policymakers to abandon plans for cooperation with the Soviet government in favor of a sphere of influence policy in Europe to reduce the Soviets' power there.
 Kennan believed that a federation needed to be established in western Europe to counter Soviet influence in the region and to compete against the Soviet stronghold in eastern Europe.

 Kennan served as deputy head of the mission in Moscow until April 1946.
 Near the end of that term, the Treasury Department requested that the State Department explain recent Soviet behavior, such as its disinclination to endorse the International Monetary Fund and the World Bank.
 Kennan responded on February 22, 1946, by sending a lengthy 5,363-word telegram (sometimes cited as being more than 8,000 words), commonly called "The Long Telegram", from Moscow to Secretary of State James Byrnes outlining a new strategy for diplomatic relations with the Soviet Union.
 The ideas Kennan expressed in the Long Telegram were not new but the argument he made and the vivid language he used in making it came at an opportune moment.
 At the "bottom of the Kremlin's neurotic view of world affairs is the traditional and instinctive Russian sense of insecurity".
 After the Russian Revolution, this sense of insecurity became mixed with communist ideology and "Oriental secretiveness and conspiracy".